gitbls/RPiVNCHowTo/README.md

 * Edit /etc/lightdm/lightdm.conf and enable XDMCPServer
 * Create the xvnc service files as documented in VNC Service Configuration
-* sudo systemctl enable xvnc0.socket, and any other sockets that you've created
+* sudo systemctl enable xvnc1.socket, and any other sockets that you've created
 * Reboot and you're done!
+* DO NOT install any of the packages suggested below for RasPiOS Lite.

+NOTE: If you are going to have multiple different users login to the same Pi, you'll need to disable AutoLogin in `sudo raspi-config`: System Options, S5(Boot/Auto Login), and then set B3 (Desktop).

 ## Installing onto RasPiOS Lite

-Lite RasPiOS is exactly that...Lite.
+RasPiOS Lite is exactly that...Lite.
 You'll need to install a few more packages.

 * `sudo apt-get install xserver-xorg xserver-xorg-core xserver-common xterm xfonts-base`
 * `sudo apt-get install tigervnc-standalone-server tigervnc-common package xfonts-100dpi xfonts-75dpi xfonts-scalable`
 * You'll need a *Display Manager*.
-I prefer xdm, but lightdm is another good choice. `sudo apt-get install xdm` or `sudo apt-get install lightdm` as appropriate.
+I prefer xdm, but wdm and lightdm are good choices as well. `sudo apt-get install xdm` or `sudo apt-get install lightdm` as appropriate.
 * You'll also need a *Window Manager*.
 I prefer icewm, but you might prefer something different.
 In any case, you'll need to `sudo apt-get install` your Window Manager of choice.

 ## System Configuration